-2 Process, clean, and reshape data
+2 Clean and join data

 library(tidyverse)